 All me lately.
-I had a major book edits deadline two weeks ago, and then I had another major work project right after, so I’ve been work work working nonstop.
+I’ve got a lot of projects on my plate, so I’ve been work work working nonstop.
+Not good for my soul—or my work either, actually.
 My work requires inspiration, but if I work too much, inspiration vanishes.
 Vicious circle.

 Here’s where I go when I need a jolt of creativity.

 No surprise here—I have to be outdoors on a regular basis or I fizzle.
 In fact, a lack of inspiration is a sign for me that I haven’t been in nature enough.